 Review and consider best practices from various sources and recommend amendments to the Board of Directors for approval and subsequent vote by member boards.
+Board of Directors for approval and subsequent vote by member boards.

 The Bylaws Committee's activities primarily included a review of the existing Bylaws and consideration of the prior year Committee's recommendation for an amendment addressing concerns regarding 1) NASBA's future ability to maintain a majority of delegate Board of Directors members and 2) limited opportunities for NASBA leadership involvement that may be afforded to potential candidates from states with relatively short terms on their state boards.
 Specifically, the Committee looked at the issue based on concerns expressed from some states where the statutory term limits of state board members disadvantage potential candidates.